sklinov/sendsay/README.md

 # <a name="english"></a>Sendsay
 [Русская версия](#russian)

-Single-page application for sending messages via e-mail with files attached, using JavaScript-client for `Sendsay` API in test mode.
+Single-page application for sending messages via e-mail with files attached, using [JavaScript client](https://github.com/sendsay-ru/sendsay-api-js) for `Sendsay` API in test mode.
 The app utilizes `React`, `Redux`, `Redux-Thunk`, unit and integration tests based on `Jest` and `Enzyme`.

 ## Main scripts
 ### Install dependencies